-Each student is expected to attend all virtual zoom lectures, arrive on time, and remain for the duration of the activities.
+Each student is expected to attend lectures, arrive on time, and remain for the duration of the activities.
 Late arrivals will be recorded as an absence.
 The expectation for this course is that students have read/reviewed the material before class.

 You may be refused permission to write the final examination on the advice of the instructor for students with more than four absences (two weeks), or if significant parts of required exercises, assignments, quizzes and/or exam(s) are not completed.
-For more information, please refer to the

-Academic Regulations on Debarred from Exams at https://www.gprc.ab.ca/programs/grading-systems.html.
+For more information, please refer to the Academic Regulations on Debarred from Exams at www.gprc.ab.ca/about/administration/policies

 Course materials (course outline, schedule information, assignments, PowerPoints, etc.) and announcements will be available on myClass and GPRC webmail.
-Students are responsible for checking these websites regularly; 3-5 times per week is suggested.
+Students are responsible for checking these websites regularly; 3 - 5 times per week is suggested.